jodhernandezbe/SciFinder_Scraper/README.md

 # SciFinder_Scraper
-This is a Python script which uses Selenium for scraping CAS SciFinder and finding prices for chemical substances.
+This is a Python script which uses Selenium for scraping CAS SciFinder and extracting prices for chemical substances.

 ## Requirements